jackyzha0/jackyzha0.github.io/content/thoughts/quotes.md

 20. “In place of occasional experiences of depth that renew and satisfy us, we are simply given an infinite surface upon which to skim indefinitely.” ([Source](https://theconvivialsociety.substack.com/p/what-you-get-is-the-world))
 21. "Many a failure of love follows on the—usually false—opinion that we have exhausted the other person’s inside, that there is no further promise of depth." ([Source](https://theconvivialsociety.substack.com/p/what-you-get-is-the-world))
 	- Deep attention as diversification: gaining access to a bit more of the world.
+22. "exhaling does not take valuable time away from inhaling"